Kennedy’s Coup: How Diem’s Assassination Became Our Foreign Policy Albatross

 Kelley Beaucar Vlahos

-Kelley Beaucar Vlahos is a senior advisor for the Quincy Institute and editor-in-chief at Responsible Statecraft.
-She comes to QI from The American Conservative, where for three years she served as the magazine’s executive editor.
-Before joining TAC in 2017, Vlahos served as a contributing editor to the magazine, reporting and publishing regular articles on US war policy, civil liberties, foreign policy, veterans, and Washington politics since 2007.
-She also organized the magazine’s major annual foreign policy conference for the last three years.
-Prior to that, Vlahos was director of social media and a digital editor at WTOP News in Washington, DC from 2013 to 2017.
+Kelley Beaucar Vlahos is editor-in-chief at Responsible Statecraft and a senior advisor at the Quincy Institute.
+Previously she was executive editor of The American Conservative magazine.
+Before joining TAC in 2017, Vlahos served as a contributing editor to the magazine, reporting and publishing regular articles on U.S. war policy, civil liberties, foreign policy, veterans, and Washington politics since 2007.
+She also spent 15 years as a political reporter for Fox News.com at its national bureau in Washington, DC.